Project

 Building Proof of Concept

 We had been hearing variations of the same sentiment from potential users: “If this actually works… it would be amazing.”
 So this version focused not just on improving UX, but also on testing the underlying technology’s reliability across different SaaS environments.
+I prototyped using Cursor and Cline as codegen assistants.

 What we built: